moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

     ros2 launch moveit2_tutorials pilz_moveit.launch.py
     ros2 run moveit2_tutorials pilz_sequence

-For this action and service, the move_group launch file needs to be modify to include these Pilz Motion Planner capabilities.
+For this service and action, the move_group launch file needs to be modify to include these Pilz Motion Planner capabilities.
 The new
 :codedir:`the pilz_moveit.launch.py <how_to_guides/pilz_industrial_motion_planner/launch/pilz_moveit.launch.py>`
 is used instead: